zhangwenniu/trans-3dgrt/README.md

 This repository provides the official implementations of **3D Gaussian Ray Tracing (3DGRT)** and **3D Gaussian Unscented Transform (3DGUT)**.
 Unlike traditional methods that rely on splatting, 3DGRT performs ray tracing of volumetric Gaussian particles instead.
 This enables support for distorted cameras with complex, time-dependent effects such as rolling shutters, while also efficiently simulating secondary rays required for rendering phenomena like reflection, refraction, and shadows.
 However, 3DGRT requires dedicated ray-tracing hardware and remains slower than 3DGS.

-To mitigate this limitation, we also propose 3DGUT, which enables support for distorted cameras with complex, time-dependent effects within a rasterization framework, maintaing the efficiency of rasterization methods.
+To mitigate this limitation, we also propose 3DGUT, which enables support for distorted cameras with complex, time-dependent effects within a rasterization framework, maintaining the efficiency of rasterization methods.
 By aligning the rendering formulations of 3DGRT and 3DGUT, we introduce a hybrid approach called **3DGRUT**.
 This technique allows for rendering primary rays via rasterization and secondary rays via ray tracing, combining the strengths of both methods for improved performance and flexibility.

 > __3D Gaussian Ray Tracing: Fast Tracing of Particle Scenes__